Shop every DSCR lender in America. We negotiate — you close faster.

 A $350K Manchester rental carries roughly $6,500-$8,000 annually.
 A $600K Portsmouth rental can carry $9,500-$12,000.
 Model this accurately — it’s the single largest operating expense in most NH investor pro formas.

 No state income tax on wages is a real benefit.
-NH historically taxed Interest and Dividends income at 5%, but this tax is phasing out under 2023 legislation and is scheduled to hit 0% by 2027.
-Rental income (earned as business income via pass-through LLC) has never been subject to the I&D tax.
+NH historically taxed Interest and Dividends income (3% in 2024), but the I&D Tax was fully repealed effective January 1, 2025.
+As of 2026, NH taxes neither earned income nor investment income at the state level.
+Rental income (earned as business income via pass-through LLC) has never been subject to the I&D tax regardless.

 NH has no state sales tax.
 NH LLC fees: $102 formation, $100 annual report.